openbmc/openbmc/meta-arm/meta-arm-bsp/documentation/corstone1000/user-guide.rst

     └── ramdisk-busybox.img

 RESULT partition is used to store the test results.
-**NOTE**: PLEASE MAKE SURE THAT THE RESULT PARTITION IS EMPTY BEFORE YOU START THE TESTING.
-OTHERWISE THE TEST RESULTS WILL NOT BE CONSISTENT
+**NOTE**: PLEASE MAKE SURE THAT "acs_results" FOLDER UNDER THE RESULT PARTITION IS EMPTY BEFORE YOU START THE TESTING.
+OTHERWISE THE TEST RESULTS
+WILL NOT BE CONSISTENT

 FPGA instructions for ACS image